Jupyter Notebook

 These instructions go over how to access a Jupyter notebook running on the pcie node in the ExCL Cluster.
 If you want to access a different system, then replace pcie

-with the system you want to access.
+with the system you intend to access.

 From your local machine connect to pcie using login.excl.ornl.gov as a proxy and local forward the jupyter port.